martin-ueding/vigilant-crypto-snatch/docs/running.md

 - `--loglevel`: The program can emit a lot of status output while running.
 You can specify a *log level* with `--loglevel LEVEL`, where `LEVEL` can be `critical`, `error`, `warning`, `info` or `debug`.
 The `info` level is the default and does not fill the terminal with tons of output.
 You can set it to `debug` if you want to have more output and want to diagnose your triggers.

+## Subcommand test-drive

+In order to check your configuration, use the `test-drive` subcommand.
+It will accept this option:

+- `--marketplace MARKETPLACE`: We support two marketplaces, you can select either `bitstamp` or `kraken`.

+It will test the following things:

+- Can the database be loaded?
+- Can we receive the balance from your marketplace?
+This verifies whether you have set up your private keys.
+- Can we retrieve a historical price?
+- Can your triggers be constructed?
+- Can a message be sent via Telegram, if you have set it up?

+If that runs through, you have a working configuration.

 ## Subcommand watch

 The main command is `watch`.
 It will monitor the market and place buy orders.